 Jägermeister in Germany

-The name "Jägermeister" translates to "Hunting Master" and it registers a respectable 35% alcohol by volume.
-Jägermeister is marked with a now iconic symbol of a glowing cross between the antlers of a stag.
+The name of Jägermeister translates to "Hunting Master".
+It registers a respectable 35% alcohol by volume and is marked with a now iconic logo of a glowing cross between the antlers of a stag.
 This is a reference to the patron saint of hunters, Saint Hubertus, who had this very vision while out hunting.
+This symbol is so popular it adorns almost anything you can think of from glassware to home decor to even tattoos for the most devoted of fans.

 The label also includes a verse from Weidmannsheil by Oskar von Riesenthal,